-On August 6, 2006 MySpace announces its 106 millionth account was created.
+On August 6, 2006, MySpace announced its 106 millionth account was created.

 Skype announced that it had over 100 million registered users.

-U.S. President George W. Bush signs the USA Patriot Act into law October 26, 2006, giving law enforcement reduced restrictions on searching telephone, e-mail, and other forms of communication and records.
+U.S. President George W. Bush signed the USA Patriot Act into law on October 26, 2006.
+The law gave law enforcement reduced restrictions on searching telephone, e-mail, and other forms of communication and records.

-TIME magazine names "You" as the person of the year December 13, 2006, with the continued growth and success of community driven websites and content.
+TIME magazine named "You" the person of the year on December 13, 2006, with the continued growth and success of community-driven websites and content.

 New computer products and services introduced in 2006